moshix/mvs/README.md

 ***@ubuntu:~$ sudo apt install libbz2-dev

-Quick initialize a new 3390 without using MVS:
+Quick initialize a new 3390 without using MVS, with dasdload and this following config file:
 *
 * Pack layout file for MOSHIZX volume
 *